denpy/bus_notify/README.md

-# bus_notify
 A repository for the app which sends notifications about bus ETA.

+#### Installation:
+1. Clone this repository.
+2. Create a new virtual environment and activate it.
+3. Run `pip install -r bus_notify/requirments.txt`
+4. Implement needed methods as described below.

+#### Mandatory methods to implement:
 In order to make this work you have to implement two methods:
 - "get_service_query_obj" has to return a need query parameter for Curlbus service (a bus station ID and optionally lines numbers) as dictionary.
  - "send_notification" implements a notification functionality.